Brown Man of the Muirs: Folklore

-across the brook, when he was arrested by the voice of his companion, who thought he had tarried long, and looking round again "the wee brown man was fled."
+across the brook, when he was arrested by the voice of his companion, who thought he had tarried long, and looking round again "the wee brown man was fled".
 It was thought that had the young man crossed the water the dwarf would have torn him to pieces.
 As it was he died within the year, in consequence, it was supposed, of his slighting the dwarf's admonition, and continuing his sport on the way home.

 Walter Scott in a return letter to Surtees suggested that the Brown Man may be related to the duergar (dwarfs) of Northumberland.

 Fairy tales

 In folklore the Brown Man appears as a solitary fairy, but in fairy tale literature he is a member of a tribe of similar beings.
 They once lived all over England and Scotland, but in the wake of human progress they dwindled in number and now live in a cave in Cumberland.
 Known as the Brown Men of the Moors and Mountains, they have great strength that allows them to hurl small boulders.
 By day they mine the mountains for gold and diamonds, and by night they feast in their underground hall or dance on the moors.
-They kidnap human children and kill any man they catch alone in the wilderness.
-However, they can be made subservient by repeating the incantation, "Munko tiggle snobart tolwol dixy crambo".
+They kidnap human children and kill any man they catch alone in the wilderness, but they can be made subservient by repeating the incantation, "Munko tiggle snobart tolwol dixy crambo".